 The prodigal son is a character in a parable or story Jesus told about the grace and forgiveness of our heavenly Father.
 These activities are about this parable.

 The story of Ruth and Boaz is a story of romance, loyalty, and devotion.
+It's also about the way God used people of differing races and backgrounds to accomplish His purposes and fill unique roles in His unfolding story.
 These activities are related to this famous Old Testament story and its main character, Ruth.

 Samson was a leader in Israel in the time before there was a king.
-These leaders were called Judges, though passing judgment wasn't the main thing they did.
-These important people provided leadership under God's direction.
-These activities are related to the dramatic story of Samson, the Judge.
+These leaders were called Judges, though passing judgment in legal cases wasn't the main thing they did.
+These important people provided leadership under God's direction and would often help bring the people out of oppression or slavery.
+They weren't perfect people, but God used them.
+These Samson Bible activities are related to the dramatic story of Samson, the Judge.

 Samuel was one of the great prophets of the Old Testament.
 Before Israel had a king, they had judges and prophets to provide leadership and speak on God's behalf.
 Samuel was one of those prophets and helped Israel transition from a confederation of tribes to a kingdom or monarchy.
 Samuel's story begins with his mother, Hannah, who prayed for a son and dedicated him to the Lord even before he was born.
 Eventually Samuel became a great prophet who spoke to the people and the kings on the Lord's behalf.